-The PHSS may only restrict pharmacy services prescribed by a BH-MCO Provider if one of the following exceptions is demonstrated:
+The PHSS or CHC-MCO may only restrict pharmacy services prescribed by a BH-MCO Provider if one of the following exceptions is demonstrated:

-a.
-The drug is not being prescribed for the treatment of

-- substance abuse/dependency/addiction or mental illness or to treat the side effects of psychopharmacological agents.
-Those drugs are to be prescribed by the PHSS PCP or specialists in the Member's physical care health network; - b.
-The prescribed drug does not conform to standard rules of the pharmacy services plan; e.g., use of generic or cost effective alternative(s), purchases from certain pharmacies, and quantity limited to a 30-day supply; - c.
-The drug is prescribed by a behavioral health Provider identified as not having a signed Provider Agreements with the BH-MCO; or - d.
-The prescription has been identified as an instance of fraud, abuse, gross overuse, or is contraindicated because of potential interaction with other medications. - iii.
-There must be BH-MCO representation on each HC PH-MCO's and CHC-MCO's panel of physicians and other clinicians selecting the PH-MCO formulary.
-The PH-MCOs and CHC-MCOs formularies or the reimbursable methods of administering drugs (e.g., use of injectables) must be reviewed and approved by OMAP, OLTL and OMHSAS prior to program implementation and for any subsequent change; - iv. procedures for monitoring behavioral health pharmacy services provided by the PHSS; - v. procedures for notifying each other of all prescriptions, and when deemed advisable, consultation between practitioners before prescribing medication, and sharing complete, up to date medication records; - vi. procedures for the timely resolution of any disputes which arise from the payment for or use of pharmaceuticals (e.g., use of anticonvulsant medication as a mood stabilizer) including a mechanism for timely impartial mediation when resolution between the PHSS and BH-MCO does not occur; - vii. procedures for sharing independently developed Quality Management/Utilization Management information related to pharmacy services, as applicable; - viii. policies and procedures to collaborate in adhering to a drug utilization review (DUR) program approved by the Department.
-This system is based on federal statute/regulations [Section 4401(g) of OBRA 1990, Section 4.26, guidelines 1927(g), 42 CFR 456]; and - ix. procedures for the BH-MCO to collaborate with the PHSS in identifying and reducing the frequency of patterns of fraud, abuse, gross overuse, or inappropriate or medically unnecessary care among physicians, pharmacists, and Members associated with specific drugs.
-Areas for particular attention include potential and actual adverse drug reactions; therapeutic appropriateness; over and under drug use; appropriate use of generic products; therapeutic duplication; drug/disease contraindications; drug to drug interactions; incorrect drug dosage or duration of treatment; drug allergy reactions; and clinical abuse/misuse.
-The BH-MCO is required to provide the PHSS upon its request, a listing of the physicians in its initial Provider network and, on a quarterly basis, changes including terminations and additions.

-2. The BH-MCO must ensure through its Provider Agreements that its Providers interact and coordinate services with the PHSS and their PCPs.
+- a) The drug is not being prescribed for the treatment of substance abuse/dependency/addiction or mental illness or to treat the side effects of psychopharmacological agents.
+Those drugs are to be prescribed by the PHSS or CHC-MCO PCP or specialists in the Member's physical care health network; - b) The prescribed drug does not conform to standard rules of the pharmacy services plan; e.g., use of generic or cost effective alternative(s), purchases from certain pharmacies, and quantity limited to a 30-day supply; - c) The drug is prescribed by a behavioral health Provider identified as not having a signed Provider Agreements with the BH-MCO; or - d) The prescription has been identified as an instance of fraud, abuse, gross overuse, or is contraindicated because of potential interaction with other medications. - iii) There must be BH-MCO representation on each HC PH-MCO's and CHC-MCO's panel of physicians and other clinicians selecting the PH-MCO formulary.
+The PH-MCOs and

+- CHC-MCOs formularies or the reimbursable methods of administering drugs (e.g., use of injectables) must be reviewed and approved by OMAP, OLTL and OMHSAS prior to program implementation and for any subsequent change; procedures for monitoring behavioral health pharmacy ser- - iv) procedures for monitoring behavioral health pharmacy services provided by the PHSS and CHC-MCO; - v) procedures for notifying each other of all prescriptions, and when deemed advisable, consultation between practitioners before prescribing medication, and sharing complete, up-todate medication records; - vi) procedures for the timely resolution of any disputes which arise from the payment for or use of pharmaceuticals (e.g., use of anticonvulsant medication as a mood stabilizer) including a mechanism for timely impartial mediation when resolution between the PHSS or CHC-MCO, and BH-MCO does not occur: - vii) procedures for sharing independently developed Quality Management/Utilization Management information related to pharmacy services, as applicable; - viii) policies and procedures to collaborate in adhering to a drug utilization review (DUR) program approved by the Department.
+This system is based on federal statute/regulations [Section 4401(g) of OBRA 1990, Section 4.26, guidelines 1927(g), 42 CFR 456]; and - ix) procedures for the BH-MCO to collaborate with the PHSS and/or CHC-MCO in identifying and reducing the frequency of patterns of fraud, abuse, gross overuse, or inappropriate or medically unnecessary care among physicians, pharmacists, and Members associated with specific drugs.
+Areas for particular attention include potential and actual adverse drug reactions; therapeutic appropriateness; over and under drug use; appropriate use of generic products; therapeutic duplication; drug/disease contraindications; drug to drug interactions; incorrect drug dosage or duration of treatment; drug allergy reactions; and clinical abuse/misuse. - x) The BH-MCO is required to provide the PHSS and/or CHC-MCO, upon its request, a listing of the physicians in its initial Provider network and, on a quarterly basis, changes including terminations and additions. - 2) The BH-MCO must ensure through its Provider Agreements that its Providers interact and coordinate services with the PHSS and/or CHC-MCO and their PCPs.